datagovuk/guidance/dgu_metadata_dumps.md

 title: "data.gov.uk metadata dumps"
 ---

 Every night the dataset catalogue of data.gov.uk is recorded as files, so that they are available in bulk and a record of changes time is built-up.
-These files are themselves data, and are catalgued here: <https://data.gov.uk/dataset/data_gov_uk-datasets>
+These files are themselves data, and are catalogued here: <https://data.gov.uk/dataset/data_gov_uk-datasets>

 There are two versions: